Veerhan-glitch/KMeans-Segmentation-from-Scratch/CONTRIBUTING.md

-# Contributing to the K-Means Algorithm Project
+# Contributing to the ClusterCraft Project

-Thank you for considering contributing to the K-Means Algorithm Project!
+Thank you for considering contributing to the ClusterCraft Project!
 Your contributions help improve and enhance this project.

 ## Table of Contents